Quansight/Quansight-website/README.md

   object has two `string` properties:
   - `name`
     - Should be written with natural capitalization and whitespace
-    - Used as-is (case and whitespace sensitive) in post metadata to associate a post with a category
+    - Used as-is (case and whitespace sensitive, and _without_ surrounding quotes) in the post `category` metadata field to associate a post with one or more categories
     - Converted to all caps for use in the category-selection dropdown on the `/library` page
   - `value`
     - Should be written in slugified form and in all lowercase
       - NOTE: Currently one category, `Infrastructure & HPC`, has a capitalized `value` due to an oversight.
 We plan to fix this.
-    - Used as-is (case sensitive) in the `category` query parameter to `/library`—URLs with mismatched case in the `category` query parameter will return **no results**
+    - Used as-is (**case sensitive**) in the `category` query parameter to `/library`—URLs with mismatched case in the `category` query parameter will return **no results**